Core Science Systems

 This USGS data release includes complete CSDGM metadata, a digitized set of original bathythermogram print photos, and the temperature and depth data collected from each bathythermograms using open-source software.
 In addition, because of their historical value and potential future use, this data release includes the cruise logs, which include complementary nautical and research notes.

-The Dam Removal Information Portal is a Web site that serves information about the scientific studies associated with dam-removal projects.
-It is a visualization tool, including a map and interactive charts, of a dam-removal literature review designed and developed by a working group at the USGS John Wesley Powell Center for Analysis and...
+The Dam Removal Information Portal (DRIP) is a web application where partners, scientists, and practitioners can find information on dam removals and associated scientific studies.
+It is a visualization tool, including a map and interactive charts, of a dam-removal literature review designed and developed by a working group at the USGS John...

 Radar data is being collected statewide for Alaska under direction of the USGS 3D Elevation Program (3DEP).
 The new data is vastly improving the accuracy and resolution of elevation data for the state, and is being collected using an airborne Interferometric Synthetic Aperture Radar (IfSAR) sensor.
 USGS and the State of Alaska maintain web-based status maps and download services.